PentestPuppy/diglist/README.md

                      :-- DIGLIST.SH: Gather DNS Records for multiple targets --:

-:-- Enter a file to use which contains newline separated IP addresses and/ or hostnames: digme
+:-- Enter a file to use which contains newline-separated IP addresses and/ or hostnames: digme
-:--  What record type are you looking for? (ex: txt, any, a, n, aaaa): any
+:--  What record type are you looking for? (ex: txt, any, a, n, aaaa, etc...): any
 :-- Digging digme for any record types...